A Preterist Commentary on Revelation 16: Summary and Highlights

 5Then I heard the angel in charge of the waters say: “You are just in these judgments, you who are and who were, the Holy One, because you have so judged; 6for they have shed the blood of your saints and prophets, and you have given them blood to drink as they deserve.”
 7And I heard the altar respond: “Yes, Lord God Almighty, true and just are your judgments.”

-Revelation 16:6 Commentary: Jesus Declared, “No Prophet can Die outside of Jerusalem!”
+Preterism, A Commentary of Revelation 16:6: Jesus Declared, “No Prophet can Die outside of Jerusalem!”
 Because the People Afflicted with the Plagues of Revelation are charged with killing the Prophets in v.
 6, these Plagues Must have Afflicted Israel.

 In these verses, John echoes the words of Jesus in Matthew 23.
 Accusing the people of Jerusalem, Jesus proclaims the following in Matthew 23:34-36: